The State of Florida Condo Insurance in 2026: What Board Members and Owners Need to Know

 The formula: Premium = Rate x Insured Value.
 A 0% rate change on a 10% higher building value still means a 10% premium increase.

 If property insurance is the good news story of 2026, flood insurance is the opposite.
-FEMA's Risk Rating 2.0 methodology continues to push premiums higher for most coastal Florida condo associations, with annual increases of 15-18% that will continue for several more years until each policy reaches its "full-risk" premium.
+FEMA's Risk Rating 2.0 methodology continues to push premiums higher for most coastal Florida condo associations.
+Under the current NFIP annual cap, premiums can increase by up to 18% per year until each policy reaches its "full-risk" premium, and for many Florida coastal condos that process will continue for several more years.

 The SB 4-D Effect: How New Laws Are Reshaping Condo Insurance